-Too bad I’m not very satisfied with the forecasts: too eager to put the sunny icon on the entire day when partly cloudy is forecasted by all the other apps, or to put the moderate rain on a day for which no rain is expected at any hour (the second fault is shared though with Yahoo!
+Too bad I’m not satisfied with the forecasts: the app is too eager to put the sunny icon on the entire day when all the other apps forecast “partly cloudy,” or to put the moderate rain on a day for which no rain is expected at any hour (the second fault is shared though with Yahoo!
 Weather).
 And that they never heard of DWD’s weather station Stuttgart-Schnarrenberg.
-In the “Nearby airports and weather stations” tab, Gismeteo lists 2 airports and 7 DWD stations: Stuttgart Airport 19 km, Reutlingen 35 km, Heilbronn 40 km, Horb am Neckar 46 km, Sinsheim 50 km, Karlsruhe 51 km, Freundenstadt 57 km, Karlsruhe/Baden-Baden Airport 68 km, Heidelberg 71 km.
-(Note that this list can show outdated temperatures, which might suggest that the app is not using the first one–Stuttgart Airport in my case–for current readings, but tapping on each station will show updated values.
-The website would even show the temperatures with decimals, making even more obvious the “coincidences”…)
+In the “Nearby airports and weather stations” tab, Gismeteo lists 2 airports and 7 DWD stations and shows their readings: Stuttgart Airport 19 km, Reutlingen 35 km, Heilbronn 40 km, Horb am Neckar 46 km, Sinsheim 50 km, Karlsruhe 51 km, Freundenstadt 57 km, Karlsruhe/Baden-Baden Airport 68 km, Heidelberg 71 km.
+(The website would even show the temperatures with decimals, something the app can’t do.)

 2. Twitter: Since the official Twitter app supports a dark background and includes a number of features not present in any other client app–yes, “In case you missed it…” is a useful feature!–I tend to rely on it, but I have a long history with Twitter clients.
 My first love was Plume for Twitter (with the Premium unlocker), and I’m still using it every now and then.
 I liked Seesmic, but Hootsuite killed it.
 I liked Robird, but the developer decided to abandon it to create Robird Reborn, which is a piece of crap.
 I never liked Talon, Fenix, TweetCaster and a few other apps, but I found promising the rather buggy Twidere and the non-free derivative Tweetings, but they both have some limitations, and Sam Ruston’s Flamingo has even more quirks.
 Note that only the official app knows of “Moments”–which I still fail to understand anyway–so maybe I’ll stick to it and to my first love as a backup.